pbecker93/CoRAL/README.md

-# Code for "Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL" (submitted at RLC 24)
+# Code for the 2024 Reinforcement Learning Conference (RLC) Paper "Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL"

 ## Setup
 Tested with Python 3.10